Phone: (404) 459-1809

-Below are commonly asked questions about Northside's Spine Center.
+Below are commonly asked questions about Northside's Spine Centers.
 To view the answer to any of the questions, click on the question to jump to the answer.

 The Northside Hospital Spine Center was created to allow patients to receive spine care without having to go directly to the surgeon.
-We will sit down with you and discuss your condition in detail (a "history").
+We will discuss your condition in detail (a "history").
 Next, we will perform a comprehensive physical examination of your spine and recommend appropriate diagnostic studies and treatment options.
-Only about 10% of our patients require surgical intervention, while approximately 1/3 of our patients require pain interventions such as epidural, steroid injections or nerve blocks.
+Only about 10% of our patients require surgical intervention.
+While approximately 1/3 of our patients benefit from interventions such as epidural, steroid injections or nerve blocks.

 We treat new onset symptoms and undiagnosed spine complaints.
 We may also provide additional opinions on spine care that has been recommended.

 Any recent MRI, CT or X-rays that have been done.
 Please bring the CD or actual films with you.
 Any medical records that you can easily obtain that list prior spine surgeries, injections, etc. And, of course, please bring your insurance card and photo identification.